dotalign/DotCodeShare/Marlin/Readme.md

+#Programmaticlaly loading a profile inside the DotAlign sidebar

 The function loadInDotAlign allows you to specify a company or person and have their profile loaded inside the DotAlign sidebar.

 The following is an example of how it should be called: